I don’t know how to fundraise.

 1 – Get your contacts in order

 Simply think about everybody you know.
 Make a list of all of your friends, Facebook connections, Co-workers, former co-workers, LinkedIn contacts, neighbors, former neighbors, family, acquaintances, kids’ friends’ parents, landlords, mechanics, vets, dentists, spouses’ friends, etc. Don’t think about if they might or might not give you money, just put them on the list.
 Also, include businesses that you frequently (or not so frequently) go to.
 I included my favorite sushi restaurant, grocery store, hairdresser, nail salon, my children’s school & daycare.
 And I didn’t stop there.
+You might also want to think about getting an app that allows them to text to give money.

 Now include everybody you don’t know: I hit-up the lady working at the library, and my dry cleaner.
 I literally had “guy at gas station” on my list.
 And then go even further: I wrote to Michelle Obama.
 And even though I didn’t get a donation, I did get a letter from her secretary typed on pretty White House stationery.
 You might be surprised with how many people you come up with.
 I had no idea I was that popular, or sorta know 600 people.